immersive-audio-live/ADM-OSC/docs/ADM-OSC_0.5.md

 # ADM-OSC Draft v0.5
 All messages can be part of a preset.
 The preset can be enumerated by adding `/preset/n` before any of the messages below.

+## Dynamic messages
+Dynamic messages, such as object postions, have the potential to change rapidly over the course of a program.
+They exist in a separate namespace so they can be prioritized for maximum temporal accuracy.

-## Dynamic messages for objects &mdash; polar coordinates
+### Dynamic messages for objects &mdash; polar coordinates

 <table>
     <thead>